-In this study two unstructured solvers developed at CERFACS and CTR are used to investigate the configuration of Borée et al. [1]:
+In this study two unstructured codes developed at CERFACS and CTR are used to investigate the configuration of Borée et al. [1]:

-- an explicit compressible solver (AVBP) using both EL and mesoscopic EE [31,32,33] approaches.
-For the present study, AVBP is used on both hexahedra-based and tetrahedra-based grids; - (2) an implicit incompressible solver (CDP) using a EL formulation.
-For this study, hexahedra-based grids are used in CDP.
+- (1) an explicit compressible code (AVBP) using both EL and mesoscopic EE [31,32,33] approaches.
+For the present study, AVBP is used on both hexahedron-based and tetrahedron-based grids; - (2) an implicit incompressible code (CDP) using a EL formulation.
+For this study, hexahedron-based grids are used in CDP.

 The dispersed phase consists of solid particles so that evaporation, coalescence and break up do not have to be considered.
-Particle distribution is assumed monodisperse with particle diameter close to the mean diameter in mass: $d_p = 60 \ \mu m$.
-Only the low mass loading case ($M_p = 22 \ \%$) of Borée et al. [1] is studied.
-Since the volume fraction is about 1 % at the inlet, interparticle collisions are found to play a crucial role in the injection tube [34].
-Nevertheless, the dilution effect being very effective, collision effect may be neglected in the modeling approaches for the numerical simulation of the downstream twophase flow.
+Accounting for polydispersion in the bluff body configuration using EL approaches is straightforward: particles with different diameters are injected at the inlet of the chamber.
+When using EE approaches, there are two main methods.
+On the one hand, polydispersion can be accounted for by introducing a particle size distribution [34].
+On the other hand, EE approaches can be extended to polydispersion using a multiclass method: the set of particulate equations is resolved for a finite number of particle classes depending on their diameter.
+The main disadvantage of this method is its computational cost which drastically increases with the number of classes to be considered.
+In the specific case of Borée et al. [1] experiments, separate studies (not reported here) using Lagrangian simulations and polydisperse particles or $60 \ \mu m$ particles only have shown that using a monodisperse distribution of size was very close to the 22 % case of Borée et al. [1] and was sufficient to capture both the mean flow effects on the gas (through twoway coupling) and the dynamics of the $60 \mu m$ class.
+Therefore in this work, particle distribution is assumed monodisperse with particle diameter close to the initial mean diameter in mass: $d_p = 60 \ \mu m$ .
+Only the low mass loading case $(M_p = 22 \%)$ of Borée et al. [1] is studied.
+Since the particle volume fraction $\alpha_p$ is about 1 % at the inlet, interparticle collisions are found to play a crucial role in the injection tube [35].
+Nevertheless, the dilution effect being very effective, collision effect may be neglected in the modeling approaches for the numerical simulation of the downstream two-phase flow.
 Furthermore, the two-way coupling is taken into account through drag force.
 However, its impact on the gas phase has been shown of minor importance in the 22 % mass loading case [1].
 This case allows to study the following points:

-- (1) evaluate influence of mesh type (hexahedra vs tetrahedra); - (2) evaluate influence of numerical convective scheme $(2^{nd} \text{ and } 3^{rd} \text{ order})$; - (3) compare implicit and explicit formulations for time advancement; - (4) compare accuracy of EE and EL approaches.
+- (1) evaluate influence of mesh type (hexahedra vs tetrahedra); - (2) evaluate influence of numerical convective scheme $(2^{nd} \text{ and } 3^{rd} \text{ order});$ - (3) compare implicit and explicit formulations for time advancement; - (4) compare accuracy of EE and EL approaches.